sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 have **migrated out** to cities (and abroad),
 with few members left in rural areas
 to conserve - alongside modern science - religion, noble Hindu ideals,
-and revive, when circumstances are right, a noble society organized with a greater respect for pure ability (rather than quota-ism).
+and revive, when circumstances are right, a noble, harmonious and better organized society.

 When famine hits, such city people be in a **worse position** relative to rural people -
 there will be lands and harvest snatched, jihadists and bandits etc..